 If you are applying for a visa outside Australia, you do not have to provide this information with your application.
 You will be advised when it is required.

 If you are applying in Australia, you should provide this information with your application.

 If you are applying for Australian citizenship

-If you are applying for Australian citizenship you will be assessed under good character requirements.
+If you are applying for Australian citizenship you will be assessed under the good character requirements.

 Good character and offences for Australian citizenship is available on the application forms and the citizenship website.

-You might be required to provide a number of documents to prove you are of good character.
+You might be required to provide several documents to prove you are of good character.